Åseral: Name

+The municipality (originally the parish) is named after the old name for the area (Ásaráll).
+The meaning of the name is somewhat uncertain.
+One theory is that the first element comes from the word áss which refers to "Æsir", the old pagan Norse gods and the last element is áll (Old Norse) or alhs (Gothic) which means "gods' temple".
+Another theory is that the first element the genitive case of the word áss which means "hill" or "mountain ridge" and the last element is áll which means "long strip" or "eel-shaped", which likely refers to the long, narrow lake Øre which is surrounded by mountains and hills.
+Historically, the name was spelled Aaserald or Aaseral.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Aaseral with the digraph "Aa", and after this reform, the name was spelled Åseral, using the letter Å instead.

 Coat of arms

 The coat of arms was granted on 20 January 1989.
-The official blazon is "Vert a horseshoe argent" (På grøn grunn ein sølv hestesko).
+The official blazon is "Vert, a horseshoe argent" (På grøn grunn ein sølv hestesko).
 This means the arms have a green field (background) and the charge is a horseshoe.
-The horseshoe has a tincture of argent which means it is colored white most of the time, but if it is made out of metal, then silver is used.
+The horseshoe has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the importance of forestry and the horseshoe was chosen to represent the historical importance of horses in the farming culture of Åseral as well as the symbol of good luck.
+The arms were designed by Ulf Dreyer.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Åseral.
 It is part of the Otredal prosti (deanery) in the Diocese of Agder og Telemark.
 Until 2019, it was part of the old Mandal prosti.

 Government

-All municipalities in Norway, including Åseral, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Agder District Court and the Agder Court of Appeal.
+Åseral Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.